-We have audited the financial report of Construction, Forestry, Maritime, and Energy Union Construction and General Division Victorian/Tasmanian Divisional Branch (the reporting unit), which comprises the statement of financial position as at 31 March 2023, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial report, including a summary of significant accounting policies, the Committee of Management Statement and the subsection 255(2A) report and the officer declaration statement.
+We have audited the financial report of Construction, Forestry, Maritime, Employees Union Construction and General Division Victorian/Tasmanian Divisional Branch (the reporting unit), which comprises the statement of financial position as at 31 March 2024, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial report, including a summary of significant accounting policies, the Committee of Management Statement and the subsection 255(2A) report and the officer declaration statement.

-In our opinion, the accompanying financial report of Construction, Forestry, Maritime, Mining and Energy Union Construction and General Division Victorian/Tasmanian Divisional Branch, presents fairly, in all material respects the reporting unit's financial position as at 31 March 2023 and of its financial performance and its cash flows for the year then ended in accordance with:

-- a. the Australian Accounting Standards; and - b. any other requirements imposed by the reporting guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 (the RO Act).
+In our opinion the accompanying financial report of Construction, Forestry, Maritime, Employees Union Construction and General Division Victorian/Tasmanian Divisional Branch, presents fairly, in all material respects the reporting unit's financial position as at 31 March 2024 and of its financial performance and its cash flows for the year then ended in accordance with Australian Accounting Standards and any other requirement imposed by these Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009.